w33ts/dank-memer-wiki/Resources/Bot-tutorials.md

 # Bot Tutorials
 The below bot tutorials are official tutorials released by Dank Memer and written by the Dank Memer staff.
 All tutorials are available on the Dank Memer website.
 If you want a simpler tutorial for a quick summary of a command, try the <a href="/Resources/help#HelpTutorial" target="_blank">/help tutorial</a> command instead.

+If you haven't played Dank Memer in a while, you can use the <a href="/https://dankmemer.lol/timeline" target="_blank">timeline feature</a> on Dank's website to help you see all that has changed since you last played.

 ## Tutorials